IBM-Cloud/docs/cli/plugins/bluemix_admin/index.md

 If you need to uninstall the plug-in, you can use the following commands, then you can add the updated repository and install the latest plug-in:

-* Uninstall the plug-in: `cf uninstall-plugin-repo BluemixAdmin https://console.<subdomain>.bluemix.net/cli`
+* Uninstall the plug-in: `cf uninstall-plugin-repo BluemixAdminCLI`
 * Remove the plugin repository: `cf remove-plugin-repo BluemixAdmin`